EnvironmentOntology/environmental-exposure-ontology/README.md

 See below for the merge experiment with these ontologies.

+We aim to reuse existing open ontologies as far as possible; for orthogonal ontologies, this is via axiomatization.

 Note on ENVO: it may seem that ENVO is an overlapping/non-orthogonal ontology, but following our design patterns here this should be considered orthogonal; analogous to the relationship between an anatomical ontology and a variant/aberrant phenotype ontology.

 Another new ontology to note is the UNEP Sustainable Development Goals ontology -- https://github.com/SDG-InterfaceOntology/sdgio/ -- this is being built in a modular fashion using ENVO and is seeding the creation of many useful social classes we will need, e.g. poverty, access to resources, etc.